Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

 Here to be pointed out, the AI agent use case will significantly affect the AI agent architecture and the cost to develop it.

-The type of data needed depends on the agent’s purpose:
+The type of data needed to build an AI agent depends on the agent’s purpose:

 Data Preprocessing & Cleaning